 To better meet the needs of child healthcare clinicians, the CEASE team has partnered with the American Academy of Pediatrics Julius B. Richmond Center of Excellence.

-The mission of the Richmond Center is to improve child health by eliminating children’s exposure to tobacco and tobacco smoke and tobacco through changing the clinical practice of pediatrics.
+The mission of the Richmond Center is to improve child health by eliminating children’s exposure to tobacco and tobacco smoke through changing the clinical practice of pediatrics.
 The vision is that all child healthcare clinicians will be active participants in the elimination of tobacco/SHS exposure of children.

 With the establishment of the Richmond Center at the AAP, child health clinicians will be provided with the education, training and tools needed to effectively intervene to protect children from the harmful effects of tobacco/SHS.
 For more information on the mission and activities of the Richmond Center, please visit: The Julius B. Richmond Center of Excellence.

-Get Started With Cease
+Get Started With CEASE